 Q&A with the course educators

 We are delighted to answer a selection of questions from learners on this course as part of the Q&A in step 3.1.
-The first Q&A will be with Tom Bennett, independent behaviour adviser to the UK Department for Education.
-Post your questions to step 3.1 by 28 May 2019.
-The second Q&A with the STEM Learning team will be on step 5.1.
+The first Q&A will be with the STEM Learning Subject Expert Team.
+Post your questions to step 3.1 by 14 October 2019.
+The second Q&A with Tom Bennett, Independent Behaviour Adviser to the UK Department for Education will be on step 5.1.

-The course will be led by Paul Dix from Pivotal Education.
-Paul is a leading expert in Behaviour Management and through this course will help you to begin teaching your students the self discipline they need in STEM subjects.
+The course will be led by Becca Knowles, Head of Network at The National STEM Learning Centre.
+Becca is a leading expert in Behaviour Management and through this course will help you to begin teaching your students the self discipline they need in STEM subjects.

 Jane Winter and Yeasmin Mortuza will be your mentors on this course, discussing the course content with you and helping you make the link between the content and your practice.
 Jane and Yeasmin will record video diaries based on course discussions, allowing you to catch up with the course and recap the key ideas.